Dynamic-Network/NFT/README.md

 #NFT
-The ERC-721 contract for Pixel Cowboys NFTs
+The ERC-721 contract for Pixel Cowboys.

 This repository contains the ERC-721 contract for Pixel Cowboys NFTs.